learn-anything/documentaries/contributing.md

 # Contribution Guidelines
 Ensure your pull request adheres to the following guidelines:
 - Search included documentaries before adding a new one, as yours may be a duplicate.
-- Use the following format: `<<👀> [Name](link) - Description.`
+- Use the following format: `[Name](link) <👀> - Description.`
-- If the documentary can be viewed online, add a link to the online documentary and add 👀 before the name of the documentary.
+- If the documentary can be viewed online, add a link to the online documentary and add 👀 after the name of the documentary.
 - If the documentary is not free, link to the documenatary on [Letterboxd](https://letterboxd.com/) and don't add any emoji.
 - The documentaries should be put into its appropriate category.
 Pick the one you think is closest if you are not sure.
 - Only add documentaries you really think are actually interesting.